 Employers can prepare several incentives for their employees, such as:

 This is one of the usual incentives that employees receive in a gamified workplace.
-At the end of the week, for instance, each call centre agent is measured with either their number of call resolutions in their shift.
-The agent with the highest number of calls and rating for their service is rewarded with a small cash incentive and a certificate.
+At the end of the week, for instance, each call center agent is measured with either the number of call resolutions in their shift.
+The agent with the highest number of calls and ratings for their service is rewarded with a small cash incentive and a certificate.

 Another usual case in a Filipino BPO setting.
 Employees love social events, particularly concerts and parties.
-Some employers give concert tickets or premiere movie passes for their employees as a part of their prizes.
+Some employers give concert tickets, or premiere movie passes to their employees as a part of their prizes.

 Some teams hold weekly recognition for top agents, complete with awards and certificates.
 Mostly, this reward comes with either a cash incentive or a gift certificate, depending on the allocated prize for them.